wkarges/post_to_sql/README.md

 ![GlobalVariables.png](images/GlobalVariables.png)

+The first three variables require adjustment for the script to work, the rest are optional.

 ### `csv_url` (Adjustment Required)

 The `csv_url` variable requires the .csv Content Manager link from FWI Cloud for your Objects Table.
 If you don't already have this table created, you can simply upload the [objects.csv](Assets/objects.csv) as a Table.